mariia-kovalova/rick-and-morty-app/README.md

 1. Change the theme mode (light/dark).
 2. See statistics - data generated with the help of teleport and randomizers.
-3. Get an alternative story about Rick and Morty's adventures using data generarted with the help of teleport.
+3. Get an alternative story about Rick and Morty's adventures using data generated with the help of the teleport.

 # = PixelSquad = team